New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - Allow numbers to be included in principal phrase.

+### 0.5.1

+- In cross-references show Latin in italic.

 ## Extension Development

 Development of the extension can be done as follows: